-Neither a luxury traveler nor a backpacker, Prime Sarmiento considers herself a “value-for-money” traveler.
+Neither a luxury traveler nor a backpacker, Prime Sarmiento (aka GypsyPrime) considers herself a “value-for-money” traveler.
 She splurges on the things she loves (yoga sessions, a clean and safe room with its own bathroom, healthy eats), and she scrimps on things she can’t be bothered with (gadgets, shopping, airfare).
 A veteran business journalist, Prime sometimes travels for work, sometimes for leisure, and sometimes just to enjoy the gift of solitude.
 Here’s a week-in-the-life of Prime working as a newspaper editor in Brunei.

 Day 1: Monday

 9 am – Oh goddess I’m so happy that I work as an editor in the newspaper as we usually work late.
 I’m a night owl and I love to sleep in.
 Time for some meditation now.
 Ommm.

 9:30 am – – OMG.
 OMG.
 I have to go to the office.
 Now.
 HR just called and asked me to do a visa run.
 Otherwise, they can’t process my working papers.